One of the few things you can count on in the business world is change.

 In fact, 92 percent of employees say employer empathy is a factor in the length of employment.
 According to a study released by businessolver.com, 80 percent would work more hours, and 60 percent would take a pay cut to work for a more empathetic employer

 What constitutes empathetic behavior?
 It goes beyond casual Fridays, dog-friendly workplaces, or free snacks.
-Employees are looking for flexible work schedules, such as opportunities to work from home, and personalized communication methods.
+Employees in the online jobs space are now looking for flexible work schedules, such as opportunities to work from home, and personalized communication methods.
 Women, who now make up the majority of bachelor’s degree graduates, said that making time for one-on-one talks about work challenges made for a more empathetic workplace and overall better employee experience.

 2. In 2017, Nearly One in Five Employees, Especially Millennials, Reported Leaving Their Jobs Due to Poor Employee Experience